-Balsamic Glaze is a wondrous condiment that can be used on so many different foods that you prepare in your kitchen.
+Balsamic Glaze is a wondrous condiment that can be used on many foods you prepare in your kitchen.
 Grilled and broiled meats will sing with flavor when balsamic glaze kisses their surfaces.

-Balsamic Glaze takes minimal effort to create and provides grand taste to chicken, pork, pasta, seafood and vegetables.
-This condiment may seem like more of a delicacy served in finer restaurants, but you can own this if you try it just one time, you are guaranteed to be hooked.
+Balsamic Glaze takes minimal effort to create and provides a grand taste to chicken, pork, pasta, seafood, and vegetables.
+This condiment may seem more of a delicacy served in finer restaurants, but you can own this if you try it just once; you are guaranteed to be hooked.

 Balsamic glaze is the reduction of balsamic vinegar sugar added to it.
-You will find balsamic glaze to be both pungent and cloying making it possible to ingratiate into so many different dishes.
-Lavishly live food out loud with this easy recipe for balsamic glaze.
+You will find balsamic glaze pungent and cloying, making it possible to ingratiate into so many different dishes.
+Lavishly live food out loud with this easy recipe for the balsamic glaze.

 Quite simply you will need brown sugar and your favorite Balsamic Vinegar.
 You will be placing the two ingredients together in a pan and you will need to first boil the mixture, then allow it to simmer.
 I advise using a flat headed bamboo mixing tool to effectively stir in and dissolve the brown sugar.